34 Fun Things To Do in Melbourne with Kids [in 2023]

 LEGO’s popularity has exploded throughout the world in the last few years, so you might enjoy the LEGOLAND Discovery Centre as much as your kids do.

-Located in Chadstone in Melbourne, it boasts a 4D cinema, build and play zones, and an indoor playground and rides.
-While you’re there, you can also see a tiny Melbourne at MINILAND or enrol your kids in some workshops.
+Located in Chadstone in Melbourne, there’s a 4D cinema, build-and-play zones, and an indoor playground and rides.
+While you’re there, you can see a miniature replica of Melbourne at MINILAND.
 This is one of the fun things to do in Melbourne with toddlers, but also older kids.

 LEGOLAND in Melbourne is a huge hit with kids